jonathanhogg/flitter/README.md

 textures and framebuffers to be 16-bits per channel.

-An added benefit of 16-bit channel depths is that the color format is changed from pseudo-floats (0..255 scaled to 0..1) to actual half-precision floating point numbers, which can be negative and greater than 1, allowing for a high dynamic range pipeline.
+An added benefit of 16-bit channel depths is that the color format is changed from pseudo-floats (0..255 integers scaled to 0..1) to actual half-precision floating point numbers, which can be negative and greater than 1, allowing for a high dynamic range pipeline.
 This is particularly useful for effects like bloom filters.
 You may need to add a final tone-mapping pass as high brightness